blaze-slider/blaze-slider/website/docs/api/BlazeConfig.md

 ## Going beyond the width-based configuration

-Because blaze-slider allows you to use any valid media-queries, rather than just width.
+Because blaze-slider allows you to use any valid media queries, rather than just width.

 you can target all kinds of media that's simply not possible with other libraries.